There’s nothing more fun than trying out a bunch of skin care products. But before you do, you need to know the skincare

 Don’t mix…retinol and chemical exfoliants, like AHA’s and BHA’s.

 Yes, you can over exfoliate!
 Retinol (AKA vitamin A) is a superstar anti-aging ingredient.
-Products containing retinol, such as The Plant Base Pore N Tightening Essence, are known to speed up cell turnover – leading to a reduction in the appearance of fine lines, wrinkles, and hyperpigmentation for an overall smoother and brighter complexion.
+Products containing retinol, such as Dr. Different’s VITALIFT-A Forte, are known to speed up cell turnover – leading to a reduction in the appearance of fine lines, wrinkles, and hyperpigmentation for an overall smoother and brighter complexion.
 You might think retinol and acidic ingredients like alpha hydroxy acids might work well together since they both make claims to reduce the appearance of fine lines and wrinkles, but it is possible to have too much of a good thing.
 At their core, retinol and chemical exfoliants do just that: exfoliate the skin.
 Using two exfoliants together?
 No go.
 This can lead to redness, irritation, sensitivity, and even dryness and flaking.

 However, Wee does say that with your derm’s blessing, sometimes one product that contains both retinol and AHAs or BHAs can be used with good results.
 “Under the guidance of a dermatologist, retinol and hydroxy acids can be combined to have synergistic effects on skin, especially in regards to acne treatment and anti-aging skin care.
 There are certain cosmetic formulations that do have both ingredients in one product and have demonstrated effectiveness in the scientific literature,” she says.